BerryMap

 FAQ

-What is the best file format for an ATS-friendly resume?
+What is the best file format for a resume in Canada, Word or PDF?

 Can I use a creative resume template I found online?